rosszurowski/fitvids/README.md

 Browser Support
 -------------

 Vanilla FitVids uses `document.querySelector` which is supported in newer browsers.
-According to [Can I Use...](http://caniuse.com/#feat=queryselector), `querySelector` has a 94.61% global support rate, so it should be safe for most people.
+According to [Can I Use](http://caniuse.com/#feat=queryselector), `querySelector` has a 94.61% global support rate, so it should be safe for most people.
+I've only tested this in Chrome 26, Firefox 19, and Safari 6.

 - Firefox 3.5+
 - Chrome 4+